Exotic aromatic B-series for the study of long time integrators for a class of ergodic SDEs: Exotic aromatic trees and forests

-We simplify the notations by writing $A*f:=(A,0)*f$.
+We simplify the notation by writing $A*f:=(A,0)*f$.
 We recall the definition of equivariance from \cite{MuntheKaas16abs}.
 The property of equivariance means the method is unchanged by an affine coordinate transformation.
-Let $\Phi$ be a differential operator and $G$ a subgroup of $\GL_d(\R)\ltimes \R^d$, then $\Phi$ is called $G$-equivariant if
+Let $\Phi$ be a differential operator and let $G$ be a subgroup of $\GL_d(\R)\ltimes \R^d$, then $\Phi$ is called $G$-equivariant if

-In particular, $\Phi$ is said affine equivariant if $G=\GL_d(\R)\ltimes \R^d$ and isometric equivariant if $G=\Or_d(\R)\ltimes \R^d$. \begin{theorem} Consider an exotic aromatic B-series method $B(a)$ (with $a(\varnothing)=1$), then $B(a)$ is isometric equivariant. \end{theorem} \begin{remark} It is proved in \cite{MuntheKaas16abs} that standard B-series methods are exactly the affine equivariant methods.
+In particular, $\Phi$ is said to be affine equivariant if $G=\GL_d(\R)\ltimes \R^d$ and isometric equivariant if $G=\Or_d(\R)\ltimes \R^d$. \begin{theorem} Consider an exotic aromatic B-series method $B(a)$ (with $a(\varnothing)=1$), then $B(a)$ is isometric equivariant. \end{theorem} \begin{remark} It is proved in \cite{MuntheKaas16abs} that standard B-series methods are exactly the affine equivariant methods.
 Analogously, it would be interesting to characterize the isometric equivariant maps. \end{remark} For the sake of brevity, we omit the proof of Theorem \ref{theorem:equivariance}.
 The proof can be made in the spirit of the result \cite[Prop.\ts 2.1]{MuntheKaas16abs} for affine equivariant B-series.